joomla/Manual/docs/using-core-functions/table-columns.md

 ### Notes
 Your table will need to be a valid html table with a `<thead>` and each column a `<th>`.

-If you have multiple tables on the page and you want to prevent the plugin loading on one of those tables then you can add the class "columns-order-ignore" to the table.
+If you have multiple tables on the page and you want to prevent the script loading on one of those tables then you can add the class "columns-order-ignore" to the table.